Mesothelioma Wrongful Death Lawsuit

 • $5.7 million to the family of a Florida maintenance worker

-• $3.75 million for the family of a Pennsylvania laborer
+• $3.75 million for the loved ones of a Pennsylvania laborer

-Filing a mesothelioma lawsuit after a loved one’s death is slightly different from filing a personal injury case for an asbestos-related illness.
+Filing a mesothelioma lawsuit after a loved one’s death differs slightly from filing a personal injury case for an asbestos-related illness.

-Mesothelioma wrongful death lawsuits are usually filed in one of these two situations:
+Wrongful death lawsuits are usually filed in one of two situations:

-1. After a mesothelioma patient dies: If a person dies due to mesothelioma but never filed a lawsuit when they were alive, it may be possible for a family member to file a wrongful death lawsuit on their behalf.
+1. After a mesothelioma patient dies.
+If a person dies from mesothelioma but never filed a lawsuit when they were alive, it may be possible for a family member to file a wrongful death lawsuit.

-2. If a mesothelioma patient filed a lawsuit but died before it was resolved: In these cases, the mesothelioma lawsuit can be continued as a wrongful death action by a family member or anyone else with legal authority.
+2. If a mesothelioma patient filed a lawsuit but died before it was resolved.
+In these cases, the mesothelioma lawsuit can be continued as a wrongful death action by a family member or anyone with legal authority.

 Keep in mind that not every wrongful death case follows the same rules.
-Wrongful death statutes, which determine the process for filing these lawsuits, vary by state and even by U.S. territory.
+Wrongful death statutes, which determine the process for filing these lawsuits, vary by state and U.S. territory.

 State laws can affect: